The Write Time: Accountability Group

 My facilitating is based on years of leading writing workshops, my mindfulness meditation training, and the work of Matthew Salesses (Craft in the Real World) and Felicia Rose Chavez’s The Anti-Racist Writing Workshop.

-The goal is to empower the author to verbalize their creative choices and write into them, instead of editing their piece based on what someone tells them they “need” to change.
+The goal is to empower the author to verbalize their creative choices and write into them, instead of choosing a path for their project based on what someone else recommends.
+It also empowers writers to create a system that’s uniquely theirs, fits into their life, and fuels their creativity.

 FAQs